-Herbal Aspect, a cannabis retailer in Madison, WI, is hosting two Girl Scout troops this cookie season
+Herbal Aspect, a Cannabis Retailer in Madison, WI, is Hosting Two Girl Scout Troops This Cookie Season

 MADISON, Wis., March 8, 2023 /PRNewswire/ -- Black Girl Magic Troop #8606 and the LGBTQ+ Troop #7729 will be visiting Herbal Aspect's retail locations at 3547 University Ave and 2017 Winnebago St, respectively.
-Sales began on Saturday, March 4th and will continue throughout the remainder of the month.
-Additional event information can be found on Herbal Aspect's website, www.herbalaspect.com.
+Sales began Saturday March 4th, and will be ongoing through March.
+More Dates and times for each event can be found on Herbal Aspect's website, www.herbalaspect.com,

 Alan Robinson, co-founder of Herbal Aspect, expressed his excitement for the upcoming visits, saying "It's important for us to provide a safe and educational space for our community, including our youth.
 We recognize the importance of responsible cannabis consumption, storage, and education, especially when it comes to keeping children safe and aware.
 Our goal is to create an environment where we can have open and honest conversations about cannabis, and work towards regulation and education rather than fear and prohibition."